adonisjs/legacy.adonisjs.com/docs/docs/guides/database/01-introduction.md

 ```
 [/codegroup]

-One of the major differences between **Database query builder** and **Models** is that models returns an array of **class instances over plain objects**.
+One of the major differences between **Database query builder** and **Models** is that models return an array of **class instances over plain objects**.
 This simple distinction makes models way more powerful over the standard query builder.

-Coming back to the earlier example of computing user `age` from the `date_of_birth`.
+Coming back to the earlier example of computing user's `age` from the `date_of_birth`.
 Following is an example of achieving the same result without performing inline transformations inside a loop.

 ```ts{11,14-17}{}
 import { DateTime } from 'luxon'